oravirt/ansible-oracle/README.md

 # ansible-oracle
 * Automated installation of
-   * Oracle RAC,
+   * Oracle RAC databases
-   * RAC One Node and
+   * RAC One Node database and
-   * normal single instances.
+   * normal single Oracle database instances.
-* Start with one or more clean machine(s), end up with a fully configured Oracle database
+* Start with one or more clean Linux machine(s), end up with a fully configured Oracle database system

 Read documentation at <https://github.com/oravirt/ansible-oracle> for more details.